Play Poker

 A. If you get disconnected while playing, the software shall automatically try to connect you back (if your Internet connection is working fine).
 As soon as the reconnection process is complete, you can resume playing on the tables where you were playing before disconnection.

 While the software tries to reconnect you back, it also provides extra time to allow you to take your turn.
 If you do not connect back within the extra time, your action is taken as 'check' if 'check' is allowed.
-If 'check' is not allowed, you are treated as all-in with the amount that you have wagered (referred to as disconnect all-in protection).
+If 'check' is not allowed, your cards are folded.

 For any games that start after you get disconnected, you are kept on the table but not made part of the game.
 This is done to ensure that you do not have any risk to the chips that you brought to the table.